stanfordnlp/stanza/_pages/corenlp_client.md

 Properties for the StanfordCoreNLP pipeline run on text can be set for each request.
 If the request has properties, these will override the server's defaults.

+Request properties can be registered with Stanza's `CoreNLPClient` to maximize efficiency.
 The client maintains a `properties_cache` to map keys to particular property settings.
-Or a Stanford CoreNLP support language can be specified to use the language defaults, or a full Python dictionary.
+Alternatively, request properties can be specified as a Stanford CoreNLP support language to use the language defaults, or a full Python dictionary for maximal flexibility.

 The following code examples below show examples of specifying request properties.

-#### Register a set of properties with the client's properties_cache, use key
+Here is an example of how to register a set of properties with the client's `properties_cache`, and how to use those properties via the key for annotation
 ```python
 FRENCH_CUSTOM_PROPS = {'annotators': 'tokenize,ssplit,pos,parse', 'tokenize.language': 'fr',
                        'pos.model': 'edu/stanford/nlp/models/pos-tagger/french/french.tagger',